 Drink mojito’s at Hotel Inglaterra’s rooftop bar

 Hotel Inglaterra is the oldest hotel in Havana and is in a beautiful location, close to the famous Capitol building.
 It has a rooftop bar, which you can also visit if you’re not a guest at the hotel.
 On the rooftop, you can enjoy the best Cuban cocktails with a great view and live music.
+It can get chilly on the rooftop at nights, so make sure to add a sweater to your Cuba packing list.

 Take the perfect photo of El Capitolio